horenbergerb/horenbergerb.github.io/_posts/2023-09-08-rotationalmotionproof.md

 $$x=0\implies \frac{d^2y}{dt^2}=\frac{-f'(t)^2}{r}$$

-So the radial acceleration is directly related to the square of the velocity and inversely related to the square of the radius.
+So the radial acceleration is directly related to the square of the velocity and inversely related to the radius.
 That's pretty neat, huh?

 I was wondering if this an "if and only if" situation, i.e. Supposing there's a point such that the radial acceleration satisifes this criteria, does that imply the particle is on a circular path?
 I think this is true, since it seems this is the only restriction on acceleration imposed by circular motion.